Carl-Henric/MS2_Guardians_Pairs_Game/README.md

 - 	One simple page which contains the game area (i.e. the cards).
 -	A suitable background image, which draws upon the theme, which will be familiar to fans of Guardians of the Galaxy.
 -	A help button, which will open a popup modal containing some quick instructions on how to play the game.
 A modal will be used to keep the design clean and simple, and reduce real-estate on the screen.
--	Sound effects which come in to effect when playing the game.
+-	Sound effects which play on certain events in the game.
 -	A mute button for the sound effects.
 -	A points system will be used in this game, with each correct match scoring 4 points, but an incorrect match losing 1 point (This will be used to provide the “challenge” to the user, as the user may try to complete the game earning the most points possible).
 -	A congratulatory popup modal, displayed on completion of the game.